groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/cad-to-word.md

         - icon: "far fa-file-CAD"
           title: " About CAD File Format"
           content: |
             CAD stands for Computer Aided Design.
 The term CADD (for Computer Aided Design and Drafting) is also used.
 It is used for a 3D graphics file format and may contain 2D or 3D designs.
 CAD file is a digital file format of an object generated and used by CAD software.
 A CAD file contains a technical drawing, blueprint, schematic, or 3D rendering of an object.
-There may be other CAD tools that can be used to create, open, edit and export these .cad files to more widely used CAD drawing file formats.
-Below we are going to discuss about the most popular CAD File Formats and the most recommended software that can open, modify and convert it other popular formats.

           link: "https://docs.fileformat.com/cad/"

     format:
         # format loop
-        - icon: "far fa-file-WORD"
+        - icon: "far fa-file-word"
           title: " About WORD File Format"
           content: |
             A word processing file contains user information in plain text or rich text format.
 A plain text file format contains unformatted text and no font or page settings etc. can be applied.
 In contrast, a rich text file format allows formatting options such as setting fonts type, styles (bold, italic, underline, etc.), page margins, headings, bullets and numbers, and several other formatting features.
-The use of plain text files have reduced significantly with passage of time as there are more powerful computers and programs available to offer rich text files processing.
-Microsoft Word for Windows, Mac, iOS and Android is a powerful word processor that can open, read and edit such document file formats in addition to other text editors.
-Common plain text file extensions and associated file formats include TXT, CSV, while file extensions for rich text documents include DOCX, DOC and RTF.

           link: "https://docs.fileformat.com/word-processing/"